the-this-pointer/glcd-font-calculator/ReadMe.md

 #### Usage

-**Remember!
-At this time you can edit or create a new character, also you can import an ascii character from true-type fonts!
-But converting a font to the array of characters still not implemented.**

 Keep in mind that if you plan to work on a font with different dimensions, you can change the dimension from `Settings` menu (Located in `MENU`).

 You have some fonts in the `fonts.c` file of the library, that every character presented in a line there, like this: